-The underwriter or its respective affiliates from time to time have provided in the past and may provide in the future investment banking, commercial lending and financial advisory services to us and our affiliates in the ordinary course of business.
+The underwriters or their respective affiliates from time to time have provided in the past and may provide in the future investment banking, commercial lending and financial advisory services to us and our affiliates in the ordinary course of business.
+The underwriters have received, or may in the future receive, customary fees and commissions for these transactions.

-In addition, in the ordinary course of their various business activities, the underwriter and its respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments of the Company.
-The underwriter and its respective affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
-If the underwriter or its affiliates has a lending relationship with us, certain of those underwriter or its affiliates routinely hedge, and certain other of those underwriter or its affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
-Typically, these underwriter and its affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the Common Stock offered hereby.
+In addition, in the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments of the Company.
+The underwriters and their respective affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+If the underwriters or their affiliates have a lending relationship with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriter or its affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
+Typically, these underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the Common Stock offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the Common Stock offered hereby.
-Certain of the underwriter or its affiliates are lenders and/or agents under the Charter Operating credit facilities.
-Additionally, certain of the underwriter and/or its affiliates hold the CCH II 13.5% senior Common Stock due 2016 and may receive a portion of the proceeds of this offering.
+Certain of the underwriters or their affiliates are lenders and/or agents under the Charter Operating credit facilities.